-As Trinitas enters its twenty-fourth year this fall, there are a number of new faces on our campus.
-In addition to sixteen new families, we are welcoming several new faculty members to the Trinitas community.
-We thank God for his blessings on our faculty and are eager to introduce these fine folks to you.
+As Trinitas celebrates its 25th anniversary this year, we are delighted to welcome a number of new faces to our school community.
+In addition to more than a dozen new families, we are welcoming several new faculty members and one new administrator to the Trinitas community.
+We thank God for his blessings on our school and are eager to introduce these fine folks to you.

 Last week, we began to answer the question “What should you look for in a Christian school?” with a discussion of how we teach.
 But there is more to the distinctly-different Trinitas education including what we teach.